emcmanus/flashsnes/README.markdown

 Makefile.flash passes everything through Alchemy's gcc, which is actually just a perl script.
 You'll want to modify gcc so it doesn't perform cleanup.
 Examine the script and it should be obvious what to comment out.

 Split the generated AS file into two files, the VM (everything before "// End of file scope inline assembly"), and the application.
-Do this if you want to edit the emitted application assemby without killing your IDE.
+Do this if you want to edit the emitted application assembly without killing your IDE.
 (The resulting file is ~30MB.)

 Move these two files into `generated_as3/`.